40 Biggest NBA Draft Busts: Where Are They Now?

 The predecessor to Sam Bowie and Greg Oden in “Blazers Big Men Bust” lore, the Loyola star lasted just four seasons in the NBA and averaged a paltry 5.3 PPG.

-Returning to Chicago, he’s worked in UPS’ corporate offices for decades — currently as the community services manager of the Illinois district.
+Returning to Chicago, Martin has worked in UPS’ corporate offices for decades — currently as the community services manager of the Illinois district.

 27. Rafael Araújo (No. 8, 2004)